touseef1khan/Project-Assignment-04/1 to 25 projects/22-Bulk File Re-namer/README.md

 ## Overview

-This Python script (`app.py`) is developed by **Humaiza** and allows users to **bulk rename files** in a specified directory using various customization options such as adding prefixes, suffixes, replacing text, and changing letter case.
+This Python script (`app.py`) is developed by **Touseef** and allows users to **bulk rename files** in a specified directory using various customization options such as adding prefixes, suffixes, replacing text, and changing letter case.

 ## Features